garrandall/popular-music-data/tracks/i-heard-it-through-the-grapevine--part-1--roger.md

 Grapevine, I don't want nobody else
 Naby, I don't want nobody else
-Don't you leave me, don't you leave me, don't you leave Don't you leave me, no, don't leave me, don't do it, ooh, ooh, ooh (Oh, I)
+Don't you leave me, don't you leave me, don't you leave Don't you leave me, no, don't leave me, don't do it, oh, oh, oh (Oh, I)

 How much longer, darling, would you be mine?